TClark1011/pn-leave-tool-backend/README.md

 | date          | The date this object represents                           | Date   | N/A           |
 | absentDrivers | The number of drivers rostered of on that date            | Number | `0`           |
 | depot         | The `objectId` of the depot the request is being made for | String | N/A           |

+## Authentication

+This section describes the two different methods of authentication used in the server

+- **Operator Access Key: ** When roster planners are submitting CSV data from the LMS, they must provide an access key.
+- **Login: **This method of authentication requires a JWT authentication token be provided by the client.
+The required token is provided by the server upon successful login.

 ## Adjustments